-Maureen Droney is the executive director of the Producers & Engineers Wing of the Recording Academy.
+Maureen Droney is the executive director of The Producers & Engineers Wing of The Recording Academy.
+Her 20-plus years in the recording industry have led to an obsessive interest in excellent drummer jokes.